bahaidev/textbrowser/README.md

         1. Ensure aliases are i18nized
     1. Options to have range of context and range for highlighting (with own styles) and anchoring
-    1. Figure out how to get rowspans (or even colspans) for additional columns (e.g., a field spanning by whole pages of a book and another field spanning only by paragraphs) - use some kind of counter and don't display the HTML until finished cycling??; also figure out how to reassemble if the minute fields are not needed (e.g., if the user only wants to see the text by paragraph and not anything related to by page)
 1. Add/Add back automated (including into drop-downs): Synopsis, Roman numerals, Chinese numbers, word-by-word translation, auto-romanized Persian/Arabic, Persian with